YuLab-SMU/ssMOOD/public/doc/Usage.md

 The **Browse** section enables users to explore datasets in two primary categories:

 * **Single-cell datasets**
-  Includes both integrated datasets (aggregated from multiple studies) and individual datasets.
+  Includes both integrated datasets (aggregated from multiple studies) and individual datasets.As of August 2025, there are 626,425 cells.

-* **Bulk RNA-seq datasets**
+* **ST datasets**
-  Also includes both integrated and individual datasets, supporting both cross-study comparisons and single-study analyses.
+  Also includes both integrated and individual datasets, supporting both cross-study comparisons and single-study analyses.As of August 2025, there are 5,506,379 ST datas.

 This section is designed to provide intuitive access to raw and processed data, facilitating downstream analyses.